 Incomplete or late proposals will not be considered.

-» Proposals will be voted upon by the Council according to the “Grant Objectives and Criteria” listed on this site.
-The top candidates will then be forwarded to the President for final approval and authorization of the funds.
+» Proposals will be voted upon by the council according to the “Grant Objectives and Criteria” listed on this page.
+The top candidates will then be forwarded to the president for final approval and authorization of the funds.

 Grants Objectives and Criteria

-Grants requests will be assessed on the following objectives & criteria:
+Grants requests will be assessed on the following objectives and criteria:

 - The project provides opportunities for collaboration or outreach with other members of FIT, SUNY, or the larger community.

 - The project serves as a model that can be replicated by others at FIT, SUNY, or the larger community.